Best Of17 min read

 Try Acorns

-Acorns is genuinely clever.
+Acorns is actually clever.
 It rounds up your purchases to the nearest dollar and invests the difference automatically.
-Spend $3.75 on coffee, and $0.25 goes into your investment account.
-For people who struggle to invest because they never feel like they have "enough" to start, Acorns removes that mental block entirely — and that psychological angle is actually underappreciated.
+Spend $3.75 on coffee, and $0.25 goes into your account.
+For people who struggle to invest because it feels like they never have "enough," Acorns removes that mental barrier — and that psychology piece is honestly underrated.

-The portfolios themselves are simple: five options ranging from Conservative to Aggressive, built with ETFs from Vanguard and BlackRock.
+The portfolios are straightforward: five options ranging from Conservative to Aggressive, built with ETFs from Vanguard and BlackRock.
 Acorns Bronze ($3/month) covers a personal account plus a retirement account.
 Acorns Gold ($5/month) adds a checking account, a kids' investment account, and premium features.
-Here's the thing though — the flat fee model absolutely punishes small accounts.
-Do the math: $3/month on a $500 balance is a 7.2% annual fee.
-That's not a typo.
-You'd need around $14,400 invested before Acorns' effective fee rate drops below what Betterment charges.
-Keep that number in mind.
+But here's what matters: the flat fee model absolutely crushes small accounts.
+On a $500 balance, $3/month works out to a 7.2% annual fee.
+You'd need roughly $14,400 invested just to get below Betterment's 0.25% fee.
+Keep that math in mind.

 Key Features: